Amazon Marketplace

 DI is a model where sellers import products directly from manufacturers instead of using distributors.
 DI reduces intermediary margins and COGS but requires higher minimum order quantities and supply chain management.

-Open term pageDOTD
+Open glossary pageDOTD

 Deal of the Day